Different Types of Paddles

 Bent shaft paddle

-The Greenland Paddle, sometimes called a Greenland Stick, is the type of kayak paddle used by the original inventors of the kayak (Greenlandic qajaq = "Hunting Boat") the native Inuit and Aleut (or Eskimos as we used to know them when I was a boy).
+The Greenland Paddle, sometimes referred to as a Greenland Stick or GP, is the type of kayak paddle used by the original inventors of the kayak (Greenlandic qajaq = "Hunting Boat") the native Inuit and Aleut (or Eskimos as we used to know them when I was a boy).
 We have a lot to thank them for!
 In recent years the Greenland Paddle has developed a growing following amongst kayaking enthusiasts, particularly sea kayakers.

 Single Bladed Canoe Paddles